 Have you planned your study?
 No?
-Go back to Step 1 - Plan your study
+Go back to Plan your study

 Commonwealth supported students must have an approved CAF before enrolling.

 International students studying in Australia will normally be able to commence enrolment and class registration before arrival.
-If you have problems completing your enrolment and class registration off-shore, lodge a help request via the Ask Trim website.
-Make sure Enrolment Services have sighted your passport and visa details on, or soon after, your arrival in Australia.
+If you have problems completing your enrolment and class registration off-shore, lodge a help request via the Ask Flinders website.

-Check the Enrolment and Class Registration Schedule to ensure you know which day(s) enrolment and class registration open.
+Check the Enrolment and class registration schedule to ensure you know which day(s) enrolment and class registration opens.

-Check the Enrolment and Class Registration schedule for the date topics open for enrolment.
-You need to enrol in all topics for 2014, even if you decide to amend your enrolment later.
+Check the Enrolment and class registration schedule for the date topics open for enrolment.
+You need to enrol in all topics, even if you decide to amend your enrolment later.

 1. Log in

-Use the link on the 5 steps to Flinders page or go to the Current students page and click on the Student Information System button.
-Login using your Flinders Student ID number and password.
+Log in to the Student System using your Flinders Student ID number and password.

 2. Choose your course